BitVM/garbled-snark-verifier/crates/circuit_component_macro/README.md

 Attribute macros for ergonomic circuit composition in the garbled SNARK verifier.

+## Current Status (branch `62-feat-tiny-zk`)

+- `soldering-zk-circuit` now exposes a full Groth16 circuit: Poseidon is evaluated inside the constraints and each commitment is checked against the private labels, per `SoW.md`.
+- All commitments are wired as public inputs; proving/verification expect an external RNG, and the tests generate fully random fixtures.
+- Next steps: add the XOR-delta checks and pin down the final artifact format (keys/proof) before integrating the rest of the flow.

 ## Overview

 The `#[component]` and `#[bn_component]` macros transform regular Rust functions into reusable circuit gadgets.
 They take care of wiring inputs, deriving stable component keys, and creating nested component frames, so you can write straight-line Rust over a `CircuitContext`.